 The FEHA protects employees with these kinds of medical issues, even where there are no overt or visible manifestations of the employee’s condition at present.

-In addition to protecting employees who suffer actual disabilities, the FEHA offers special protections to employees who have a history or record of previous disabilities.
+In addition to protecting employees who suffer actual disabilities, the FEHA offers special protections to employees who have a history or record of previous disabilities in California.

 This applies even if they are not currently disabled.
 This also applies to employees who are not themselves disabled, but who their employers falsely perceive them as being disabled.